THO-Gaetan/holbertonschool-web_back_end/ES6_data_manipulation/README.md

 - Your code should use the js extension
 - Your code will be tested using Jest and the command npm run test
 - Your code will be verified against lint using ESLint
+- Your code needs to pass all the tests and lint.
+You can verify the entire project running ```npm run full-test```
 - All of your functions must be exported